onja-org/w2_js_foundations/02_js_scripting.md

 **Your turn:**
 1. Customize this script with your own fictional character
-2. Run it with: `node character-profile.js`
+2. Run it with: `node character-profile.js` (This runs your JavaScript directly on your computer!)
 3. Experiment with changing the values and running it again

 ---